wultra/sike-java/docs/Readme.md

 and the math performance will be further improved in the future by switching to an alternative implementation.

 The private and public keys can be exported into:
-- Octet representation as defined in SIKE specification.
+- octet representation as defined in SIKE specification
-- Byte array representation for a more optimal encoding.
+- byte array representation for a more optimal encoding

 The keys can be imported from their byte array representation.

-The port includes KAT vector tests for all supported SIKE variants.
+The port includes KAT test vectors for all supported SIKE variants.

 Note that the aim of this port was not to create a 100% identical port with the C code because the original syntax is not object oriented.
 We also discovered minor issues during the port and reported them to the SIKE developers.
-There are minor differences between the C and Java implementations, however given the passing KAT vector tests the implementations should be 100% compatible.
+There are minor differences between the C and Java implementations, however given the passing KAT test vectors the implementations should be 100% compatible.

 ## Usage